 Although many Americans end up leaving unused vacation days on the table every year, most of us would love to take a trip somewhere new.
 And fortunately, there are now travel platforms that can allow us to find a feasible means of overnight stay without staying at an expensive or impersonal hotel chain.
-But whether you’re one of the 63% of brides who feel pressured to have the perfect wedding (and perhaps plan a perfect honeymoon) or you simply want to have the best family vacation possible, you might not want to throw caution to the wind when booking with Airbnb.
+But whether you’re one of the 63% of brides who feel pressured to have the perfect wedding (and perhaps plan a perfect honeymoon) or you simply want to have the best family vacation possible, you might not want to throw caution to the wind when booking with Airbnb, similar to avoiding pesky telemarketing scams.

 That’s because this platform is far from perfect — and may not guarantee the safety of hosts or guests, thanks in large part to its unique business model.
 Although there were 16.7 million victims of identity fraud in 2017, the concern surrounding Airbnb isn’t that your personal information might be exposed; it’s that you might not ever know for sure that your hosts are who they say they are or that the property you’re booking is the one that you’ll see when you arrive.